spectrocloud/librarium/docs/docs-content/architecture/palette-public-ips.md

 hide_table_of_contents: false
 sidebar_position: 40
 ---
- # Overview

 In this section, you can find the public IP addresses that support Spectro Cloud SaaS operations.
 These IP addresses are essential to ensure seamless communication between your infrastructure and our platform.

+## IP Address Ranges

 Allow the following IP address ranges in your network configuration to enable traffic to and from the Spectro Cloud SaaS platform.